Powell Family Cooking

 STEP FOUR: Cook the Artichokes

-Preheat the oven to 375°F (190°C).
-Place the stuffed artichokes upright in a baking dish.
-Pour the white wine and melted butter into the dish around the artichokes.
+Preheat to 375ยฐF.
+Set the stuffed artichokes upright in a baking dish and add the wine and melted butter around them.

 Substitutions & Variations